 - And a Backup of the windows you have already installed.

-After this, you are all set advance in the next step.
+After this, you are all set to advance to the next step.

 Step 1: Creating Bootable USB Drive